Ikrammm1/basoGilang/README.md

 # About System
-This template should help you started web for conten management system with default dynamic menus and authorization user.
+This template should help you started web for content management system with default dynamic menus and authorization user.
 You can use this system and costomize  it to you need

 # vue